 Note that you transfer points from a credit card’s general travel rewards program to an airline.
 But you can’t transfer miles between airlines, even alliance partners.
 Instead, you use your airline’s miles to book flights on a partner airline.

-You may already be accustomed to booking flights with your favorite frequent flyer program.
-Just log in to your account, search for the dates and destinations you want, and then decide whether the flight is a good value based on the cost in miles, plus airline taxes and fees.
+You already may be accustomed to booking flights with your favorite frequent flyer program.
+But if not, all you have to do is log in to your account, search for the dates and destinations you want, and then decide whether the flight is a good value based on the cost in miles, plus airline taxes and fees.

 However, determining the miles value for awards flights has become difficult over the last few years.
 While some frequent flyer programs post award charts that tell you how many miles you’ll need to fly to certain destinations, more and more airlines are switching to dynamic award pricing—or variable pricing that changes based on demand.
-This new development means if you have a destination in mind, you may want to plan far in advance to figure out which type of miles will best get you where you want to go, and come up with a way to earn those or earn through an alliance partner.
+This new development means if you have a destination in mind, you may want to plan far in advance to figure out which type of miles will best get you where you want to go.

 Searching for award flights with partner airlines can add additional layers of work to your travel planning.
 You’ll spend time researching airline partners, where they travel, and the cost in miles.